jaume27/ConwaysGameOfLife/README.md

 > If the width is bigger enought to not fit the terminal the program will not work correctly.
 > <br/>Also if i<sub>1...k</sub> > ```W``` or j<sub>1...k</sub> > ```2*W```, an IndexError will show up.

+### 3.3 Terminal visualization

+To show every iteration correctly in the terminal, without any deformations and in the same position too, I have used [ANSI Escape Codes](https://en.wikipedia.org/wiki/ANSI_escape_code). </br>
+And a very usefull github repositoy that has helped me to understand all variables in this time of code is <script src="https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797.js"></script>

 [^footnote]: The characters that are selected have to be from the basic ascii table.
 [ASCII Table](https://ca.wikipedia.org/wiki/ASCII)